 Following our tour of Jardin Botánico, we continue our travels to the city of Trinidad—a town of living history.
 We check into our casas particulares before taking a walk down cobbled streets to a local restaurant where we enjoy authentic Cuban dishes for dinner.
 We have another initimate encounter as we meet with the Paladar’s owner who shares with us the unique challenges and opportunities of managing a private business within Cuba.
 Excellent conversation accompanies our dinner.
 After dinner there’s time to explore the streets of Trinidad further along with its vibrant music scene before retiring to our individual casas.

-Kayak Rio Guaurabo, Walking Tour of Trinidad, and Meeting a Trinidad Photographer
+Kayak Rio Guaurabo, Walking Tour of Trinidad, and Meeting a Trinidad Artist

 We wake up in the somnolent town of Trinidad whose Spanish colonial architecture earned it a UNESCO World Heritage Site tag in 1988.
 Wake up to calls of “El Pan!” as bakers sell bread and hooves clopping down cobbled streets before we head out to the tranquil Rio Guaurabo for a morning paddle.